 2017

-New Media Gallery, Voicing, (Wappen Field) with Marcus Coates & Martin Backes, Vancouver
+New Media Gallery, Vancouver, Voicing, (Wappen Field ) with Marcus Coates and Martin Backes

-Platform Art Fair, Film, Anyone Can Apply for the Job, Los Angeles
+Platform Art Fair Film Festival, Anyone Can Apply for the Job, New York

 AptArt, A View from the Cloud, curated by Nina Colosi, Streaming Museum, New York

-IUCA+D Art Gallery, Indiana University, In Conversation, curator Stephanie Buhmann
+IUCA+D Art Gallery, Indiana University, In Conversation, curated by Stephanie Buhmann, Columbus

 The Power Plant, Duke University, Soundings: Protest\Politics\Dissent, Durham, NC